unicef/publicgoods-toolkit/procurement.md

 breaking vendor lock-in.
-At any point, a well-procured effort should provide recourse to multiple, credible vendors, each of whom has familiarity with the software, experience working with the other teams, and is able to work well with the agency's open source approach.
+At any point, a well-procured effort should provide recourse to multiple, credible vendors, each of whom has familiarity with the software, experience working with the other teams, and is able to work well with the agency's open-source approach.
 Every vendor becomes replaceable because none by itself is so crucial to the process that it cannot be replaced.